 The invitation lured would-be LNG exporters with the promise of fossil-fuel-friendly policies and cheap fracked gas from fossil fuel basins in northeastern BC.
 Oil and gas companies the world over answered the call, proposing nearly two dozen LNG export facilities designed to ship the liquefied fossil fuel to Asia.

 Project backers aim to have three LNG plants in operation by 2020.
-This report maps the twenty active BC LNG proposals and offers an overview of each project’s finances, location, export plans, and proposed pipeline infrastructure.
+This report maps the sixteen active BC LNG proposals and offers an overview of each project’s finances, location, export plans, and proposed pipeline infrastructure.

 Download the full report below to learn more.